 Every Child is dependent.
 A Child is dependent upon its parents (or primary caregiver) for love and protection.
 When the Parent hurts the Child, there’s fear and there’s anger.
 But there’s nowhere for the feelings to go.
 Especially, the anger.
 The Child can’t blame the parent because would put them at risk of being abandoned or punished.
 So, this increases the fear.
 With nowhere to go, the anger gets turned inside.
 It takes the form of self-loathing.

 1. The Child is dependent.

 The Child is dependent on the parents.
-So the Parents (or primary caregivers) have the greatest influence on a Child’s development.
+The Parents (or primary caregivers) have the greatest influence on a Child’s development.
 These are the people the Child has the most contact with during the formative years.
-And what happens in the first 5 years of life will decide how life will be viewed and experienced.
+What happens in the first 5 years of life will decide how life will be viewed and experienced.

 2. When there’s abuse, there’s anger.